astaruch/garmin-workouts-cli/README.md

   --all                Remove all workouts
-  --all-runs           Remove all run workouts --force, -f          Don't prompt before removal --helper-file FILE   The filepath where is stored NAME:ID of available workouts.
-This can speed-up the execution.
-Use `export` to generate such file
-  --name NAME          The name of workout to remove (can be defined multiple times) --regex REG, -r REG  All workouts with name matching this regex will be deleted --id ID              The ID of workout to remove (can be defined multiple times)
+  --all-runs           Remove all run workouts --force, -f          Don't prompt before removal --name NAME          The name of workout to remove (can be defined multiple times) --regex REG, -r REG  All workouts with name matching this regex will be deleted --id ID              The ID of workout to remove (can be defined multiple times)